TQM (song)

-"TQM" (acronym of "Te Quiero Mucho"; English: "I Love You Very Much") is a song performed by American regional Mexican music group Fuerza Regida.
+"TQM" (acronym of "Te Quiero Mucho"; English: "I Love You Very Much") is a song performed by American regional Mexican band Fuerza Regida.
 It was written by Brandon Daniel Candia Núñez, Miguel Armenta, Cristian Humberto Ávila Vega and the group's lead singer Jesús Ortíz Paz, and was produced by Paz, Armenta, Ángel Tumbado and Jimmy Humilde.
 It was released on May 19, 2023, through Rancho Humilde, Street Mob Records and Sony Music Latin, as the lead single for the group's eighth studio album, Pa Las Baby's y Belikeada.

 Background and promotion

 On April 19, 2023, Ortíz Paz uploaded a video to his TikTok profile in which he showed a snippet of the song, specifically the beginning of the chorus.
 The video and its audio went viral, being used approximately 110 thousand times.
 Later, Paz published a cell phone number on his social networks, which, when dialed, would play another snippet of the song, which generated a month-long expectation among his followers.